-If a performance licence or Body of Persons Approval (BOPA) is required this must be requested and processed by the hirer, and DSOs should be informed.
-See Child Performance Licencing for more information.
+- If a performance licence or Body of Persons Approval (BOPA) is required this must be requested and processed by the hirer, and DSOs should be informed.
+See Child Performance Licencing for more information. - If children will be taking part/performing the hirer should complete a Risk Assessment and send this to the DSOs via safeguarding@wigmore-hall.org.uk.
+There is a template in the appendices of this document should that be a helpful resource.

-If children will be taking part/performing the hirer should complete a Risk Assessment and send this to the DSOs via safeguarding@wigmore-hall.org.uk.
+- If children will be taking part/performing the hirer should follow the following procedures outlined in this policy at all times when at Wigmore Hall:

-If children will be taking part/performing the hirer should follow the following procedures outlined in this policy at all times when at Wigmore Hall:
+- Safeguarding code of conduct

-- Safeguarding code of conduct - Dealing with concerns and disclosures
+- Dealing with concerns and disclosures